-When you need to borrow money, there are always several options available to you.
-It’s important to understand the range of choices so you can pick the best one for your situation.
-In the last decade or so, peer to peer lending has taken off as a popular way of borrowing money for both borrowers and lenders.
+When you need to borrow money, there are always several options.
+It’s crucial you understand the choices available and pick the one that’s best for your situation.
+In the last decade, peer-to-peer lending has become a popular way of borrowing money for both borrowers and lenders.

-Lenders profit from higher interest rates by lending their money rather than saving it, while borrowers may get a better deal from peer lending compared to high street loans or payday loans online.
-However, there are risks with peer to peer loans, as with any loan or investment.
-Cashfloat explores how peer to peer lending works along with its pros and cons so you can make an informed decision when choosing a lender.
+Lenders profit from higher interest rates by lending their money rather than saving it.
+Borrowers may get a better deal from peer lending than from the high street lenders or payday loans online.
+However, as with any loan or investment, peer-to-peer loans are not without risk.
+Cashfloat explores how peer-to-peer lending works, including all the pros and cons, so you can make an informed decision when choosing a lender.

-Peer to peer (P2P) lending allows ordinary people to lend their money to other ordinary people.
-P2P websites give you a platform to match up with a lender or a borrower, depending on what you need.
-They give you the tools you need to create a lending agreement and get a good deal on a loan or make a higher return on investments.
+Peer-to-peer (P2P) lending allows individuals to lend or borrow money from each other without the intervention of a bank.
+P2P websites provide a platform to match lenders and borrowers, depending on their needs.
+These platforms also include the tools you need to create lending agreements, get a good deal on a loan, or make a higher return on investments.

-People often use P2P lending to save their money instead of using a regular savings account.
-However, the rate that peer to peer lenders charge is still low compared to other loans.
-This is a great benefit for borrowers and encourages them to try P2P lending over other options.
+People often become P2P lenders as an investment alternative to opening a regular savings account.
+However, the rate these lenders charge is still low compared to other loans, which is great for borrowers and encourages them to try P2P lending rather than other options.

-However, it’s also important to look at the fees you may have to pay, as they can vary depending on your credit score, the amount you want to borrow, and the loan terms.
-When considering taking out a loan, it is vital to take all of these factors into account, as they control the ultimate amount you’ll have to repay.
+You may be required to pay fees depending on your credit score, how much you want to borrow, and the loan terms.
+Before applying for a loan, it’s vital to consider these factors as they ultimately dictate the amount you have to repay.

 What Safety Nets Exist for P2P Lenders and Borrowers?

-It’s always beneficial to have protection when you invest or borrow money.
-Although the FSCS doesn’t cover P2P lending in the same way as traditional loans, there are still some protections in place.
-For example, the FSCS for investors does protect you if you lose money through P2P investing because of bad advice from a financial adviser.
-You might be able to claim up to £50,000 if you lose money due to bad advice.
+It’s always advisable to have protection when you invest or borrow money.
+Although the FSCS doesn’t cover P2P lending to the extent that it covers traditional loans, some protections are still in place.
+For example, the FSCS protects P2P investors who lose money due to bad advice from a financial adviser.
+Badly advised investors who lose money may be able to claim up to £50,000.

-Investors might also be protected through the P2P company itself.
-While many peer lending companies pass a loss onto the investor, not all of them do.
-You can select a website that has a provision fund designed to help cover bad debts.
-The fees paid by both borrowers and lenders often contribute to creating and maintaining this fund.
-It provides a safety net for both investors and borrowers and gives both parties a greater sense of security.
+Some investors might also be protected through the P2P company itself.
+While many peer lending companies pass losses on to investors, not all do.
+You can select a website with a provision fund to help cover bad debts.
+Fees paid by borrowers and lenders often contribute to creating and maintaining these funds, serving as a safety net for investors and borrowers and giving both parties a greater sense of security.

-Of course, there are several potential rewards of peer-to-peer lending for both investors and borrowers which make P2P lending an appealing alternative to traditional loans.
-For investors, the potential for higher returns on their investments is very attractive.
-Peer-to-peer lending offers investors better returns than traditional saving, amounting to average gains of around 3.5%.
-If they are willing to take higher risks, they can potentially even double their profits.
+Several potential rewards make P2P lending appealing.
+For investors, the potential for higher ROI is attractive.
+Peer-to-peer lending offers better returns than traditional savings, amounting to around 3.5%.
+Those willing to take greater risks can double their profits.

-In April 2016, the UK government introduced the Innovative Finance ISA (IFISA) account, which upped the ante for the peer to peer lending UK market.
-The IFISA is a type of investment account which allows P2P lenders to accrue tax free interest on their money, adding significantly to their gains.
-This is a great advance for both for investors already operating on p2p platforms and potential investors who are contemplating it.
+In April 2016, the UK government introduced the Innovative Finance ISA (IFISA) account that upped the ante for the UK’s peer-to-peer lending market.
+The IFISA is an investment account that allows P2P lenders to accrue tax-free interest on their money, adding significantly to their gains.
+This innovation is great for investors already operating on P2P platforms and potential investors contemplating joining them.

 P2P Lending Perks